alencc1986-zz/2FA-Auth/README.md

 <br>

 ***2FA-Auth*** is a BASH script that provides a user-friendly way to generate *"Two-Factor Authentication (2FA)"* code.
-It works like Google Authenticator® and similar programs, but you can use your GNU/Linux terminal, instead of cellphone with any authentication software.
+It works like Google Authenticator® and similar programs, but you can use your GNU/Linux terminal, instead of your cellphone.

 For more information, look for *"Two-Factor Authentication"* in sites or forums.